-This document applies to manufacturers of those medical devices that are intended to be processed by the user or a third party to be made ready for use.
-This includes
+This document applies to manufacturers of non-critical medical devices that are intended to be cleaned and/or disinfected by the processor to be made ready for use or reuse.
+This includes:

-- medical devices that are intended for reuse and require processing to take them from their state after clinical use to the state of being cleaned, disinfected and/or sterilized and ready for their next use, and - single-use medical devices that are supplied non-sterile but are intended to be used in a clean, disinfected and/or sterile state and therefore will require processing prior to use.
+- medical devices that are intended for reuse and require processing to take them from their state after clinical use to the state of being ready for their next use; - single-use medical devices that require processing before use and are intended to be used in a clean and/or disinfected state.

 Significant advances in technology and knowledge have resulted in the development of complex medical devices to support the delivery of healthcare to patients.
-These advances have led to medical devices being designed that are potentially more difficult to clean, disinfect and/or sterilize.
+These advances have led to medical devices being designed that are potentially more difficult to clean and/or disinfect.

-Cleaning, disinfecting and sterilizing technologies have also undergone significant change in the past decade, resulting in new systems and approaches that can be applied in the processing of medical devices.
-This has led to a greater appreciation of the need for validation of processing including cleaning, disinfection and/or sterilization in order to ensure that medical devices are effectively processed.
-These developments have led to the need to ensure that manufacturers of reusable medical devices provide adequate instructions that support the end users to undertake safe and effective processing of medical devices, utilizing the available equipment and processes.
+Cleaning and disinfecting technologies have also undergone significant change in the past decade, resulting in new systems and approaches that can be applied in the processing of medical devices.
+This has led to a greater appreciation of the need for validation of processing including cleaning and/or disinfection in order to ensure that medical devices are effectively processed.
+These developments have led to the need to ensure that manufacturers of medical devices provide adequate instructions that support the end users to undertake safe and effective processing of medical devices, utilizing the available equipment and processes.